Accidents In Public Claims

 What can I claim for?

-Depending on your case you can claim for both general and special losses.
+Depending on your case you can claim for both general and special damages.

 • Travel Expenses